KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

         start_epoch = self.load_checkpoint(resume_from)
 ```

-This comprehensive implementation represents a sophisticated approach to model training across different modalities while maintaining flexibility for modality-specific optimizations.
+This comprehensive implementation represents a approach to model training across different modalities while maintaining flexibility for modality-specific optimizations.
 The architecture's modularity facilitates seamless extension to new modalities while ensuring consistent training practices and comprehensive performance monitoring across all implementations.